Map Reading

 A more advanced-level baseplate model, the Expedition 4 is designed to work with international mapping.
 There’s map-measuring in both millimetres and inches, plus scales of 1:25k, 1:40k and 1:50k, allowing use with maps from most regions.
 Like the Ranger there’s a magnifying lens, a rotating bezel indented for easy handling, a declination scale inside the capsule, and red and black north-south lines in the capsule bottom.
 The Expedition 4 also has luminous markings, and comes with a detachable lanyard.

-If you plan to use your compass in different parts of the world, it’s important to know that there are three different zones for compasses (Magnetic Equator, Magnetic North and Magnetic South) and most compasses work in only one.
-If you use your compass in the wrong zone, it will show the wrong north.
 However, Silva’s Expedition Global 360 compass has a global needle which works in all three zones, meaning you can use it anywhere in the world.
 Like the Expedition S it also features map measuring in mm and inches, scales 1:24k, 1:25k, 1:40k and 1:50k scales, a magnifying lens, DryFlex™ rubber grip, an adjuster for magnetic declination, luminous markings, a slope card plus a 1:25, and 1:50 marked distance lanyard.

 These are just five of the compasses we have available, giving you a flavour of how specialist features and design play a part in determining which compass will be right for you and your favourite activities.
+Don’t forget to pick up your trusty waterproof map case for hassle-free navigation in all weathers!

 Learn how to use a compass in our free guide to using a compass plus find out more about the different types of features in our beginner's guide to the compass.